EhsanEqlimi/EhsanEqlimi.github.io/content/posts/Alpha.md

 ---

-** Introduction **
+**Introduction**

 While the prominence of brain alpha oscillations continues, ongoing advances diversify our un- derstanding of their functional roles, moving away from a unified perspective.
 This diversity is particularly pronounced in auditory contexts.
 Auditory alpha’s existence, EEG measurability, and its potential dependence on visual alpha collectively pose three layers of uncertainty.
 Moreover, an alternative viewpoint transcends sensory distinctions, introducing a dimension that extends beyond the confines of specific modalities.
-In 1999, a pivotal finding3 emerges: upper alpha selectively synchronizes during maximal episodic short-term memory demands, challenging the conventional expectation of alpha desynchronization during mental activity at that time.
-One perspective on interpreting this type of finding involves inhibitory processes, confirmed through controlled ex- periments such as intracranial EEG and animal studies (e.g., 2).
+In 1999, a pivotal finding [3] emerges: upper alpha selectively synchronizes during maximal episodic short-term memory demands, challenging the conventional expectation of alpha desynchronization during mental activity at that time.
+One perspective on interpreting this type of finding involves inhibitory processes, confirmed through controlled ex- periments such as intracranial EEG and animal studies (e.g., [2]).
 Alpha oscillations act as a neural ’brake,’ increasing power coincides with reduced neuronal firing rate.
 The interpretation and evi- dence are grounded in segregation, suggesting that when a brain region is deemed task-irrelevant, the brain exhibits an increase in alpha activity, signaling subsequent inhibition in that region (sim- ply, alpha synchronization causes net inhibition).
-However, whether this relationship is a cause or consequence remains a subject of debate.4
+However, whether this relationship is a cause or consequence remains a subject of debate [4].

 Alpha oscillation research has also focused on distinguishing lower and upper frequencies—crucial for identifying individual alpha peaks.
 This focus aids in recognizing their manifestation in diverse brain regions during cognitive processes.
-Moreover, numerous studies emphasize alpha oscilla- tions’ role in parsing sensory information into (discrete) events, especially for visual stimuli (ref- erences in5).
+Moreover, numerous studies emphasize alpha oscilla- tions’ role in parsing sensory information into (discrete) events, especially for visual stimuli (ref- erences in [5]).
 Therefore, alongside power, both frequency and phase are crucial in tasks including those requiring perceptual parsing and temporal binding.
 Furthermore, in alpha oscillations EEG research, the emphasis is on parsing the brain’s re- sponse to repeated brief stimuli into distinct components, including phase-locked (evoked), non-